 For many of us, cannabis is medicine.
 It’s hard to discontinue consumption right now, even though smoking may increase the likelihood of contracting and developing a more serious case of COVID.

 We know coronavirus attacks the lungs; the essential organs we often rely on to bring cannabinoids into our bodies.
-Whether you’re using cannabis for anxiety or pain management, it’s important to be mindful and take the necessary precautions.
+Whether you’re using weed for anxiety or pain management, it’s important to be mindful and take the necessary precautions.

 Here’s a few tips to shift your smoking habits and prevent the spread of coronavirus: